“Champagne wishes and caviar dreams.” This was the closing line of every episode of “Lifestyles of the Rich and Famous,” with host Robin Leach.

 Eggs can work exceedingly well with caviar.
 This can include quail or hen eggs.

-The eggs and onion must be chopped finely then added on top of the blinis together with the caviar.
+The eggs and onion must be chopped finely and then added on top of the blinis together with the caviar.
 If raw onions sound a bit strong, you can add spring onions or chives as an excellent substitute.

 A squeeze of lemon works exceptionally well with fish dishes.